 13. Rank Math (WordPress)

-Pat's take: On all seven of my sites.
+Pat’s take: On all eight of my sites.
 The free version handles meta optimization, FAQ and HowTo schema, sitemaps, and content analysis.
-The real power: the Rank Math REST API lets me programmatically set meta titles, descriptions, and schema across thousands of posts.
+The real operator power is the Rank Math REST API: it lets me programmatically set meta titles, descriptions, and schema across thousands of posts.
 My SEO auto-execute pipeline talks directly to this API.
-If you're still on Yoast, switch — Rank Math free does more than Yoast Premium.
+If you’re still on Yoast, switch — Rank Math free does more than Yoast Premium.

 Rating: 5/5